 Coal waste processing plant Prepodobnih Antoniya and Feodosiya of Kievo-Pechersk (LLC Antratcit) is located directly in the zone of military conflict.
-Thus since February 2016 due to significant difficulties with logistics operations of the waste-processing plant were out of the breakeven zone.
-Prior stabilization of the external environment and improvement in logistic issues the factory is idled.
+Since February 2016 due to significant difficulties with logistics operations of the waste-processing plant were out of the breakeven zone.
+Currently the factory is idled.